The Piranhas: Career

 Much later it also became a popular chant amongst British football fans.
-It is also popular at limited-overs cricket games, often being played when a boundary is hit, and the tune was also used in the novelty World Cup song "We're England", performed by the presenters of the radio station talkSPORT with adapted lyrics for the 2006 FIFA World Cup Finals.
+It is also popular at limited-overs cricket games, often being played when a boundary is hit, and the tune was also used in the novelty World Cup song "We're England", performed by the presenters of the radio station Talksport with adapted lyrics for the 2006 FIFA World Cup Finals.
 Two years later the band's version of Lou Busch's "Zambesi" - produced by Pete Collins - was a Top 20 hit in the UK Singles Chart.

 Guitarist Johnny Helmer went on to become a songwriter.
 He is best known for writing lyrics for Marillion's second incarnation with Steve Hogarth, after the departure of original singer Fish.
 He also published a novel entitled Mother Tongue in 1999.
 As a day job, he works in marketing for a Brighton company (as of 1999).

 The band gave their blessing to a song that entered the UK chart in 2005, a remake of their biggest hit entitled "Tom Hark (We Want Falmer)", recorded under the name of Seagulls Ska, featuring Brighton resident Attila the Stockbroker and members of the ska band, Too Many Crooks.
 This was to help raise money for a new stadium for Brighton & Hove Albion F.C. (nicknamed "The Seagulls") at Falmer.
 Grover received a co-writing credit for the Seagulls Ska version of the song.

 In 2015 Grover and Helmer featured in the BBC's Top of the Pops: The Story of 1980 documentary.
 Alongside their 1980 performance and interviews with both, the film also features rare tour footage and John Peel soundbites.

-In 2018 drummer Dick Slexia (real name Richard Adland), died of terminal lung cancer.
+In 2018 drummer Dick Slexia (real name Richard Adland), died of lung cancer.

+Bob Grover died on 24 December 2024.